scipy/scipy/doc/source/tutorial/stats/sampling_pinv.rst

 simple Gauss-Lobatto quadrature to obtain the CDF and Newton's interpolation to obtain the PPF.
 The method is not exact, as it only produces random variates of the approximated distribution.
-Nevertheless, the maximal tolerated approximation error can be set close to the machine precision and its relative error is not much larger than :math:`10^{-15}`.
+Nevertheless, the maximal tolerated approximation error can be set close to the machine precision.
 The concept of u-error is used to measure and control the error.
 It is defined as:

 .. math::
     \epsilon_{u}(u) = | u - F\left(F^{-1}_{a}(u)\right) |